-Lisa Russell is an Emmy-winning filmmaker with a Masters in Public Health (MPH) who produces films and creative campaigns for UN/NGO agencies and corporations to increase public engagement and civic participation around humanitarian issues.
+Lisa Russell is an Emmy-winning filmmaker, TEDx Speaker, and Founder/CEO of StoryShifter with a Masters in Public Health (MPH) who produces films and creative campaigns for UN/NGO agencies to increase public engagement and civic participation around humanitarian issues.
 Her work lies at the intersection of arts and culture, social justice and global development.

 As Founder of I Sell the Shadow, Lisa is building a global network of socially conscious artists who use their talent for the social good.
 She curates artistic performances and creative workshops for high level events with partners including the Office of the UN's Secretary General, Office of the UN Secretary General's Envoy on Youth, UN-DESA, Women Deliver, World YWCA, Sierra Club and many others.

 Lisa is a regularly sought after speaker at leading global health and innovation conferences where she speaks about her journey towards becoming a filmmaker, the role of artists in changing the narrative of global development and the need to promote narrative justice and responsible/ethical storytelling.
 She has spoken at TEDxJNJ, TEDxAsbury Park, Social Good Summit, Switchpoint, Unite for Sight, Women Deliver as well as many leading universities throughout the US.